Michigan Eviction Notice

 Types of Michigan Eviction Notice Forms

-In Michigan, various types of eviction notices are used based on the grounds for eviction.
+In Michigan, landlords use various types of eviction notices based on the grounds for eviction.
 Each type specifies a different notice period:

-24-Hour Notice to Vacate: Issued for illegal drug activity.
-The tenant must vacate within twenty-four hours with no opportunity for corrective action.
+Landlords issue this notice for illegal drug activity.
+Additionally, tenants must vacate within twenty-four hours with no opportunity for corrective action.

-30-Day Notice to Vacate: Used to terminate a month-to-month or year-to-year lease.
-The tenant must receive notice at least thirty days before termination.
+Landlords use this notice to terminate month-to-month or year-to-year leases.
+Moreover, tenants must receive notice at least thirty days before termination.

 How to Write an Eviction Notice in Michigan